ºÚÁϳԹÏ

 It is recommended that you give your baby 3 doses of paracetamol as follows:

-• Dose 2 - 6 hours after the first paracetamol dose, even if they don't have a fever
+• Dose 2 (15mg/kg) — 6 hours after the first paracetamol dose, even if they don't have a fever

-• Dose 3 - 6 hours after the second paracetamol dose, even if they don't have a fever
+• Dose 3 (15mg/kg) — 6 hours after the second paracetamol dose, even if they don't have a fever

-Make sure to follow the recommended instructions.
+Make sure to follow the recommended instructions on the pack, or ask your pharmacist for dose advice.

 Ask your doctor or vaccine provider for advice if you are unsure.